-The Fourth Amendment to the U.S. Constitution prevents illegal searches and seizures and is one of the most fundamental rights an American citizen has.
-Although this is a fundamental right shared by all Americans, there are plenty of exceptions to the rule, so it pays to understand how and when the police may search you and seize your property in accordance with the law.
+The Fourth Amendment to the U.S. Constitution prevents illegal searches and seizures and is one of the most fundamental rights guaranteed to Americans.
+Although this is a fundamental right, there are still plenty of exceptions to search and seizure laws, so it pays to understand how and when the police may search you and seize your property in accordance with the law.

 The keyword to notice is "unreasonable," because while Americans are generally protected from intrusive government searches and seizures, there are many "reasonable" searches and seizures that government officers can perform without a warrant that are still on the right side of the law.
 Whether or not a search or seizure is considered reasonable depends largely on whether you had a right to expect privacy in the first place.